idibidiart/react-native-responsive-grid/README.md

 </Row>
 ```

-On a phone the Column would take up 50% of the screen.
+On a phone the Column would take up 50% of the row's width.
-On a normal tablet the Column would take up 33.333% of the screen.
+On a normal tablet the Column would take up 33.333% of the row's width.
-On a big tablet the Column would take up 25% of the screen.
+On a big tablet the Column would take up 25% of the row's width.

 #### Hidden props.